-This budget-friendly places to stay on Lanai post contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This budget-friendly places to stay on Lanai post was written by Hawaii travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Have you heard of the island without a traffic light?
 If so, did you know it’s part of Hawaii?

 The island of Lanai is just such an island, with only 140 square miles of land, one town, one school, and one hospital.

 The nickname for Lanai is “Pineapple Island” due to the use of the island as a Dole pineapple plantation for many years.